Introduction

 Rapid charging is up to 160kW, which is good for a 10- to 80% charge in around 30 minutes.

-UK prices and trim specifics haven’t been confirmed, yet, but heated seats, that big Cascade touchscreen, and a reversing camera will likely be standard across the range.
+UK prices start at an impressive £34,065 for the YOU! model with the 'Comfort Range' battery.
+The most expensive currently is the MAX at £39,345 - but we only have the prices for the smaller power pack currently.
+Expect a to pay a chunk more for the bigger battery when it arrives. .Heated seats, that big Cascade touchscreen, and a reversing camera will likely be standard across the range.
 A panoramic glass roof, head-up display, Matrix LED headlights and semi-autonomous lane change function will all be available on higher-spec models.
+MAX versions also gain a standard heat pump for improved winter efficiency.

 Verdict